crossdock/crossdock/docs/run-crossdock.md

 The above output can be read as:

 > For every Test Client configured in our `docker-compose.yml` file,
-> xlang issued a test request to each for every Behavior defined.
+> Crossdock issued a test request to each for every Behavior defined.

 [Publish Test Client →](publish-test-client.md)